davestanley-cogrhythms/A1_delta_gamma_model/README.md

 	git pull --recurse-submodules
 	git checkout dev_dave_hcurrent6
 	git pull --recurse-submodules

+### Turn on recursive push for submodules (optional)
+Enter the following to avoid having to `git pull --recurse-submodules` every time

+	git config push.recurseSubmodules

-Setup instructions are the same for Windows, but using Windows syntax
+### Setup instructions are the same for Windows, but using Windows syntax

-Branches
+### Branches

 	140416_Kramer_IB_singlecomp - Single compartment version of kramerIB.
 	140416_Kramer_IB_singlecomp_axon - Single compartment modeling just the Axon instead of just the soma.